 Types of Theft Cases We Handle

-Our Nashville law firm defends clients accused of a wide range of theft offenses, including:
+Our Nashville theft crime lawyers defend clients accused of a wide range of theft offenses, including:

 - Petty larceny

 - Carjacking/auto theft

 - Robbery/aggravated robbery